TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 *   Your phone number
 *   Your credit card number and other payment information
 *   Your driver's license number
-*   Credit application information, such as your Social Security Number
+*   Credit application information, such as your Social Security number
 *   Demographic and lifestyle information, such as age, personal interests and product preferences
+*   Location information

 It may also include information you give us about other people, such as the name and address of a gift recipient, or the name and contact info of a Friends &.
 Family Pickup person.

-**Information From Other Sources**
+**Information from Other Sources**
 We may also receive information about you from other sources, including third parties that help us update, expand and analyze our records and identify new customers.

 **Automatic Information**